freeCodeCamp/boilerplate-budget-app/README.md

 * A `withdraw` method that is similar to the `deposit` method, but the amount passed in should be stored in the ledger as a negative number.
 If there are not enough funds, nothing should be added to the ledger.
 This method should return `True` if the withdrawal took place, and `False` otherwise.
 * A `get_balance` method that returns the current balance of the budget category based on the deposits and withdrawals that have occurred.
 * A `transfer` method that accepts an amount and another budget category as arguments.
 The method should add a withdrawal with the amount and the description "Transfer to [Destination Budget Category]".
 The method should then add a deposit to the other budget category with the amount and the description "Transfer from [Source Budget Category]".
 If there are not enough funds, nothing should be added to either ledgers.
 This method should return `True` if the transfer took place, and `False` otherwise.
 * A `check_funds` method that accepts an amount as an argument.
-It returns `False` if the amount is less than the balance of the budget category and returns `True` otherwise.
+It returns `False` if the amount is greater than the balance of the budget category and returns `True` otherwise.
 This method should be used by both the `withdraw` method and `transfer` method.

 When the budget object is printed it should display:
 * A title line of 30 characters where the name of the category is centered in a line of `*` characters.